Work with us

 The CPS operates a visiting scholar scheme for academics or practitioners interested in public policy research.
 Fellows may be interested in working at the Center to write up existing research, to develop new projects, or generally to enjoy the academic and professional resources available at the CEU.
-Visiting scholars will receive practical help to settle into Budapest, they may be allocated office space, and in general, have access to all CEU facilities.
-In order to help ensure that they can make the most of their time at CEU, a CPS researcher will act as a main contact point and help make introductions to colleagues at CEU as well as in the nearby Open Society Foundation programs.
+Visiting scholars will receive practical help to settle into Budapest (including visa and residency issues), they may be allocated office space, and in general, have access to all CEU facilities.
+In order to help ensure that they can make the most of their time at CEU, a CPS researcher will act as a main contact point and help make introductions to colleagues at CEU and the wider academic and practitioner community in Budapest.

 In exchange, fellows are encouraged to present their work to colleagues which, depending on the work and the fellow, could be a staff seminar, presentation to a research group, a public lecture, or a workshop.
-Fellows would be expected to provide one publication for the CPS electronic publication series, such as a policy study, working paper, research report, or edited volume (More on CPS publications).
-Peer review and copy editing is offered in preparing for publication.
+Fellows would be expected to provide one publication for the CPS working paper series.
+Peer review can be arranged and final formatting is done by the staff of the Center.

 Those interested in the Visiting Scholar scheme of the Center should send a detailed CV, a 3-5 page outline of their research work, two English-language sample publications, and the tentative length and timing of their proposed CPS stay.
 For more information, inquires and submission of materials please contact firstname.lastname@example.org.

-If you are interested in a CPS internship, send a detailed CV, a letter of intent indicating your research interests and how these connect to the CPS research agenda, as well as an English-language writing sample.
+Those interested in a CPS internship should send a detailed CV, a letter of intent indicating their research interests and how these connect to the CPS research agenda, as well as an English-language writing sample.
 For more information, inquires, and submission of materials please contact email@example.com.